mattermost/docs/source/install/self-managed-changelog.md

 ### Important Upgrade Notes
  - A new configuration option ``MaxImageDecoderConcurrency`` indicates how many images can be decoded concurrently at once.
 The default is -1, and the value indicates the number of CPUs present.
 This affects the total memory consumption of the server.
 The maximum memory of a single image is dictated by ``MaxImageResolution * 24 bytes``.
 Therefore, we recommend that ``MaxImageResolution * MaxImageDecoderConcurrency * 24`` should be less than the allocated memory for image decoding.
- - New schema changes were introduced in the form of a new column, and its index.
-The following summarizes the test results measuring how long it took for the database queries to run with these schema changes:
+ - Mattermost v7.1 introduces schema changes in the form of a new column and its index.
+The following notes our test results for the schema changes:
-    - MySQL 12M Posts, 2.5M Reactions - ~1min 34s (Instance: PC with 8 cores, 16GB RAM)
+    - MySQL 12M Posts, 2.5M Reactions - ~1min 34s (instance: PC with 8 cores, 16GB RAM)
-    - PostgreSQL 12M Posts, 2.5M Reactions - ~1min 18s (Instance: db.r5.2xlarge)
+    - PostgreSQL 12M Posts, 2.5M Reactions - ~1min 18s (instance: db.r5.2xlarge)
- - For customers wanting an upgrade with substantially reduced downtime (~1/5th), they are encouraged to run the following queries before upgrading.
-This is fully backwards compatible but will obtain a lock on ``Reactions`` table, and users' reactions in the interval wouldn't be reflected in the database.
+ - Customers wanting to run the SQL queries before-hand can run these queries.
+This is fully backwards-compatible, but will obtain a lock on ``Reactions`` table, so users' reactions posted during this time won't be reflected in the database.
     - For MySQL:
-ALTER TABLE Reactions ADD COLUMN ChannelId varchar(26) NOT NULL DEFAULT "";
+      - ``ALTER TABLE Reactions ADD COLUMN ChannelId varchar(26) NOT NULL DEFAULT "";``
-UPDATE Reactions SET ChannelId = (select ChannelId from Posts where Posts.Id = Reactions.PostId) WHERE ChannelId="";
+      - ``UPDATE Reactions SET ChannelId = (select ChannelId from Posts where Posts.Id = Reactions.PostId) WHERE ChannelId="";``
-CREATE INDEX idx_reactions_channel_id ON Reactions(ChannelId) LOCK=NONE;
+      - ``CREATE INDEX idx_reactions_channel_id ON Reactions(ChannelId) LOCK=NONE;``

     - For PostgreSQL:
-ALTER TABLE reactions ADD COLUMN IF NOT EXISTS channelid varchar(26) NOT NULL DEFAULT '';
+      - ``ALTER TABLE reactions ADD COLUMN IF NOT EXISTS channelid varchar(26) NOT NULL DEFAULT '';``
-UPDATE reactions SET channelid = (select channelid from posts where posts.id = reactions.postid) WHERE channelid='';
+      - ``UPDATE reactions SET channelid = (select channelid from posts where posts.id = reactions.postid) WHERE channelid='';``
-CREATE INDEX CONCURRENTLY IF NOT EXISTS idx_reactions_channel_id on reactions (channelid);
+      - ``CREATE INDEX CONCURRENTLY IF NOT EXISTS idx_reactions_channel_id on reactions (channelid);``

 **IMPORTANT:** If you upgrade from a release earlier than v7.0, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).